First Steps to Managing the Cluster

 And to actually apply the creation of our User, we use the octelium apply command as follows:

-For WORKLOAD Users, they can authenticate themselves via the octelium login or octeliumctl login commands using authentication token Credentials (read more here), OAuth2 client credentials as shown above, or they can even authenticate themselves via the "secret-less" OpenID Connect identity assertion mode (read more here).
+For WORKLOAD Users, they can authenticate themselves via the octelium login or octeliumctl login commands using various ways:

-A User can interact with the Cluster and access its Services only through a valid Session that is automatically created by the Cluster upon a valid authentication via an authentication token, OAuth2 client credential authentication or an IdentityProvider.
-A User needs to periodically re-authenticate in order to keep the Session valid until it eventually expires.
+A User can interact with the Cluster and access its Services only through a valid Session that is automatically created by the Cluster upon a valid authentication via an authentication token, OAuth2 client credential authentication, or an IdentityProvider.
+A User needs to periodically re-authenticate to keep the Session valid until it eventually expires.
 You can read more about Session management here.

 Access Control